Still tired with CPAP treatment. What is wrong?

 2. Incorrect CPAP Air Pressure

-Believe it or not, the CPAP titration study (where the CPAP is calibrated to the correct pressure that opens your airway) doesn't always show the accurate settings to get a good sleep (2).
+Believe it or not, the CPAP titration study (where the CPAP is calibrated to the correct pressure that opens your airway) doesn't always show the correct settings to get good sleep (2).

 It also means it's possible you don't get enough pressure to open your airways.

 The result: tiredness, headaches, depression during the day.

 Do you have a data capable CPAP machine?
 If so, you can track your therapy data to spot issues.
 How to read your sleep quality report (for ResMed S9 Elite Users)